 Indigenous Forest Section

 IFS Promotes indigenous forestry (including timber production), and to manage these forests in an ecologically sustainable fashion so that they retain their unique characteristics for the benefit of future generations.

 Indigena is the quarterly journal of the Indigenous Section of the NZFFA.
 The journal includes articles relating to all aspects of indigenous forestry such as sustainable management for conservation, biodiversity enhancement and wood production, as well as riparian management, shelter and amenity, establishment of native trees, and the restoration of degraded areas of native vegetation.
 Members of the Indigenous Forest Section receive Indigena as part of their subscription.
-To join the section contact Head Office of the NZFFA.
+To join the section contact Head Office of the NZFFA or join online.
 Copies of Indigena are also available to non-members at $10 per issue, $40 for four issues, including postage.
 Contact John Wardle, PO Box 40, Oxford, Canterbury.
 Make cheques payable to the Indigenous Forest Section NZFFA.

 Sequoia Action Group

 Now that the old-growth redwood forests of western USA are no longer available as a source of this prized timber, attention is focussing on the very promising potential for sustainably plantation-grown redwood (Sequoia) in New Zealand.